 Q: Where can I buy a domain name?

-A: Here is our comprehensive beginners guide domain names.
-You’ll find everything you need to know about domain names in our guide.
+A: Here is our comprehensive beginners guide to domain names.
+You’ll find everything you need to know about domain names here!

-The most common business email addresses format actually uses your business domain name.
+The most common format for business email addresses actually uses your business domain name.

 For example, our email address is email@example.com

 Getting a custom business email address is quick, cheap, and fairly easy.
 Our recommendation is to use G Suite, which is powered by Google.

 It’s basically Gmail for businesses, except you have a personalized email address.
 You get the user-friendly interface, reliability, and security of Gmail, with prices starting at $6 per month per email address.

 Now, on to one of the most important steps: choosing your website builder!

 It’s important to mention at this point that there isn’t a ‘one size fits all’ solution when it comes to choosing the right business website builder.
 Different businesses will have vastly different needs – a trendy new restaurant, for example, will require something totally different from a small law firm.

 That said, having tested over 50 website builders, we can confidently say that these are the top three platforms for building your business site.
 You can’t go far wrong if you pick any one of these options, but you can also check out our best website builders for business article for even more choice.